May 7 ~ Made Without Inconvenience Right Words at the Right Time

 As business advisor Karen Bredfeldt once put it, "Change is disruptive-- that's the point!"

 The Kingdome was built in 1976 for $67 million.
-Over the years it has been dubbed "the mushroom" and "concrete cupcake."
+Over the years it had been dubbed "the mushroom" and "concrete cupcake."
 Fans complained that it was too small for football and too large for baseball.

 Calling it "aesthetically challenged," Seattle historian Walt Crowley said, "The Kingdome was a victim of its main virtue: utilitarianism.
 It was such a basic, unadorned place for sports.
 I don't know anyone who is sad to see it go."

-Amazon Best Sellers Change generates inconvenience... and growth.
+Change generates inconvenience... and growth.